sashadt/docs/docs/troubleshooting.md

 ###  What is the Datatorrent Sandbox?

-The Sandbox provides a quick and simple way to experience DataTorrent RTS without setting up and managing a complete Hadoop cluster.
-The Sandbox contains pre-installed DataTorrent RTS Enterprise Edition along with all the Hadoop services required to launch and run the included demo applications.
+DataTorrent Sandbox is a deployment option that provides a quick and simple way to experience DataTorrent RTS without setting up and managing a complete Hadoop cluster.
+The latest version of DataTorrent RTS is pre-installed on it along with all the Hadoop services required to launch and run the included demo applications.
+See also http://docs.datatorrent.com/sandbox/

 ###  Where do I get DataTorrent Sandbox download link?